ALEX PINDER PERFORMING ARTIST

 As Kenneth Tynan wrote of Beckett’s tramps after the London premiere of Waiting

-for Godot in 1955: “Were we not in the theatre, we should, like them, be clowning and quarreling, aimlessly bickering and aimlessly making up – all, as one of them says, ‘to give the impression that we exist.’ ”
+in 1955: “Were we not in the theatre, we should, like them, be clowning and quarreling, aimlessly bickering and aimlessly making up – all, as one of them says, ‘to give the impression that we exist.’ ”

 Over half a century after they first appeared on stage, the tramps, Pozzo and Lucky,